minus34/census-loader/README.md

 3. [Download](https://github.com/minus34/census-loader#option-3---load-pg_dump-files) the Postgres dump files and restore them in your database.

 ## Option 1 - Run load-census.py
-Running the Python script takes 15-30 minutes on a Postgres server configured for performance.
+Running the Python script takes 15-30 minutes on a Postgres server (or dekstop) configured for performance.

-Benchmarks are:
-- 3 year old, 32 core Windows server with SSDs = 15 mins
-- MacBook Pro = 25 mins

 ### Performance
 To get a good load time you'll need to configure your Postgres server for performance.
-There's a good guide [here](https://revenant.ca/www/postgis/workshop/tuning.html), noting it's a few years old and some of the memory parameters can be beefed up if you have the RAM.
+There's a good guide [here](https://revenant.ca/www/postgis/workshop/tuning.html), noting it's old and some of the memory parameters can be beefed up if you have the RAM.

 ### Pre-requisites
-- Postgres 9.6+ with PostGIS 2.3+ (tested on 9.6 on macOS Sierra and Windows 10)
+- Postgres 14+ with PostGIS 3.x+ (tested on 14.10 on macOS Sonoma)
 - Add the Postgres bin directory to your system PATH
-- Python 3.x with Psycopg2, xlrd & Pandas packages installed
+- Python 3.x with Psycopg, xlrd & Pandas packages installed

 ### Process
 1. Download [ABS Census DataPacks](https://datapacks.censusdata.abs.gov.au/datapacks/)